Chris Gerty

 Chris is a technologist and entrepreneur, and a leading voice on the convergence of space exploration, human-centric design, and the "maker" culture.
 Through decades of experience on technology-intense projects in the aerospace industry, he has developed a passion for technology both professionally and personally.

-Outside of his role in aerospace, Chris co-founded re:3D Inc., a manufacturing company that pushes the limits of 3D printing at the human scale.
-He hopes that disrupting this fast-moving technology will improve lives around the world.
-He also has a keen interest in the emerging culture clash between autonomous vehicles and human drivers, and the role that virtual and augmented reality will have in human-to-computer interfaces.
+Outside of his role in aerospace, Chris co-founded re:3D Inc., a manufacturing company that pushes the limits of 3D printing at the human scale, and uses this disruptive technology to improve lives around the world.
+He also has a keen interest in the emerging culture clash between autonomous vehicles and human drivers, as well as the role that extended reality will have in the evolution of human-to-computer interfaces.
 Chris sees emerging, exponential technologies as having enormous potential for improving life on (and off) our planet.

 Chris holds a degree in Computer Engineering from Clarkson University and lives in Houston, TX.
-He currently works for NASA leading a team to develop an informatics system for the xEMU.
+He is excited about his new position at Blue Origin, and thrilled to be part of a new, global, lunar economy.

 • Work